docker/compose/docs/networking.md

 ## Multi-host networking

-When deploying a Compose application to a Swarm cluster, you can make use of the built-in `overlay` driver to enable multi-host communication between containers with no changes to application code.
-Consult the [Getting started with multi-host networking](/engine/userguide/networking/get-started-overlay.md) to see how to set up the overlay driver, and then specify `driver: overlay` in your networking config (see the sections below for how to do this).
+When [deploying a Compose application to a Swarm cluster](swarm.md), you can make use of the built-in `overlay` driver to enable multi-host communication between containers with no changes to your Compose file or application code.

+Consult the [Getting started with multi-host networking](/engine/userguide/networking/get-started-overlay.md) to see how to set up a Swarm cluster.
+The cluster will use the `overlay` driver by default, but you can specify it explicitly if you prefer - see below for how to do this.

 ## Specifying custom networks